-Senators set to take critical vote Friday on Kavanaugh nomination
+Kavanaugh has the votes to be confirmed to Supreme Court after Collins, Manchin commit

 Related Content

-- Senators: Kavanaugh vote scheduled for Friday
+- Collins faces pressure over Kavanaugh vote